 The course syllabus tackles not only programming theory, but it also includes four large-scale projects.
 Each unit of the syllabus ends with a student project, so by graduation time you will have at least four major projects under your belt that you can demonstrate to potential employers.
 Web applications, static webpages, client-side applications and server-side applications are just some of the projects supervised during the syllabus.
 During weekly calls with the mentors, you will be able to refine these projects into something that will showcase your value and expertise in software engineering.

 Springboard’s Software Engineering course is one of the most expensive online programs on the site, but it’s also all-inclusive and highly valuable to a job-seeker in the industry.

 Are Springboard Courses Worth It?

 In short – yes.
 Springboard’s courses have excellent mentors, well-built syllabi, high-quality student projects, and guaranteed job offers for all qualified students.
 These four elements by themselves already give Springboard excellent value for the money.
 The numerous refund options also make the platform a safer investment compared to many other MOOC platforms that would never refund unsatisfied students.

 However, whether the courses on Springboard are worth it to you personally is highly dependent on your individual situation.
 Consider these points in order to make a decision on whether or not Springboard is worth it to you:

 - Will you be able to take advantage of the job guarantee?
-You must have the legal right to work in the United States, Canada, or India in order to do so.
+You must have the legal right to work in the United States or Canada in order to do so.
+Starting in

 - Can you afford the tuition fee?
 While the value gained from taking a six or nine-month course on Springboard is considerable, it’s also important to take into consideration your financial situation and whether you will be able to afford the monthly payments.